Understanding site costs can help you ensure your finances are being used wisely.

 Site costs usually apply to any items not included in the quoted base cost of building your home.

-They can relate to factors of site infrastructure (assessing the site, obtaining licences and setting up construction requirements like fences prior to the build) and site works (works needed to ensure the site provides a safe and stable foundation for your home and doesn’t damage neighbours’ fencing or foundations).
+They can relate to factors of site infrastructure (assessing the site, obtaining licences and setting up construction requirements like fences prior to the build) and site works (work needed to ensure the site provides a safe and stable foundation for your home and doesn’t damage neighbours’ fencing or foundations).

 The extent of costs depends on site conditions including fall of the land (the differences in height at different points of the site), soil conditions, drainage requirements and other factors that might affect the stability and safety of your home immediately or over time.